To beat water crisis, Chennaites create ‘Mini Forest’ the Japanese way

 In the 80s, Japanese botanist Akira Miyawaki introduced the Miyawaki method of reforestation to restore indigenous ecosystems.
 Under this method, the top-soil of a selected region is recovered to a de

-CHENNAI: After Chitlapakkam faced one of the worst water crisis this summer, the residents have quickly adapted to innovative ways to preserve water to prevent another scarcity.
+CHENNAI: After Chitlapakkam faced one of the worst water crises in the city this summer, the residents quickly hit upon innovative ways to preserve water to prevent another scarcity.

-About 50 residents including children teamed up on Sunday at the SBI Colony park in Chitlapakkam to create a 'Mini Forest' by planting trees through the 'Miyawaki' method, the Japanese way of planting more trees in less space, with faster growth.
+About 50 residents, including children, teamed up on Sunday at the SBI Colony park in Chitlapakkam to create a 'Mini Forest' by planting trees through the 'Miyawaki' method, the Japanese way of planting more trees that grow at a faster clip in less space.

-After getting permission from the Town Panchayat, they planted 30 trees at a total space of 120 square feet with two feet gap between each tree.
+After getting permission from the Town Panchayat, they planted 30 trees in a total space of 120 square feet with a two-feet gap between each tree.

 What is Miyawaki method?

 It takes four days to set up a tree in the Miyawaki method.
-Under the 'Greening Chitlapakkam' cause, the residents gathered in the SBI colony park every morning in the last week to dig up pits which were of four feet.
+Under the 'Greening Chitlapakkam' cause, the residents gathered in the SBI colony park every morning in the last week to dig up pits four-feet deep.
 The pits were left to dry for one day after that. ''Sugarcane bagasse, vermicompost, dry leaves, cocopeat, and other manure were mixed with sand and dumped in the dry pit for three days,'' says Jaikumar.
 Following this, the saplings were planted.

 Interestingly, the Miyawaki method was pioneered not just to enhance growth but to promote native trees as well.